Achomi people: Origins

+The historical southwestern Iranian region of "Irahistan" encompassing parts of the region of the historical Persian capital of Persis and Utians.

-According to later Sassanian sources, Irahistan was inhabited by an ancient Persian tribe known as "Ara" or "Ira" or "Irah" people, which are said to be a large tribe of Persians (Parsis) of Aryan origins.
+According to later Sassanian sources, Irahistan was inhabited by an ancient Persian tribe known as "Ara" or "Ira" or "Irah" people, which are said to be a large tribe of Persians of Aryan origins.

 Similarly to the House of Sasan, the later Lari-ruled Miladian dynasty which ruled Laristan during the Medieval Ages traced their origins to Gorgin Milad, a descendant of the cycle of the legendary Kay Khosrow of the Kayanian dynasty.